FeedTheRealm-org/.github/README.md

 # Feed the Realm .github

-Magic repository that contains organazation profile data and useful templates!
+Magic repository that contains organization profile data and useful templates!